describo/type-definitions/README.md

 ## Adding RO-Crate extra entity definitions

 RO-Crate defines things that are not in schema.org.
-To create type definitions for them add them into the file `ro-crate-additions-schema.jsonld`.
-Note that it must confirm `exactly` to the structure of the schema.org.jsonld file.
+To create type definitions for them add a file for them into the folder `schema.org-extensions`.
+Note that it must be an `ro-crate`file and it must conform `exactly` to the structure of the schema.org.jsonld file.

 When adding entities into this file ensure all of the links use the original entity names not the ro-crate names.
 For example, `link X to pcdm:Object` not `pcdm:RepositoryObject`.
 The entity